jjbivona/LOSTwheel/README.md

-# NEW LOGGER APP OUT!
+# NEW Lost-Wheel Logger
 Download the LOST-Wheel Logger setup file to install the new app.
-This app incorporates both the arduino IDE and the graphing/data collection in one interface.
+This version incorporates both the arduino IDE and the graphing/data collection in one interface.
+The R-based version still exsits under "[OLD] LOST-Wheel Logger R App"